U/Tex Wranglers: 1974 MICAA playoff controversy

-In the MICAA All-Filipino tournament in 1974, the Weavers made it to their first-ever MICAA finals series against first finalist Crispa Redmanizers as they nosed out defending champion Toyota Comets in a playoff game on October 8, a heart-stopping 74–73 victory on an undergoal shot by Danny Florencio at the buzzer from a long pitch by Rudolf Kutch.
+In the MICAA All-Filipino tournament in 1974, the Weavers nosed out defending champion Toyota Comets in a playoff game on October 8, a heart-stopping 74–73 victory on an undergoal shot by Danny Florencio at the buzzer from a long pitch by Rudolf Kutch, and made it to their first-ever MICAA finals series against first finalist Crispa Redmanizers.

 The Toyota Comets placed the game under protest and the MICAA board ordered a replay of their rubbermatch.
-MICAA president Emerson Coseteng, upon the meeting with the officials, which includes the timekeeper, the referees and three U/Tex representatives, found out in the stop watches that 20.5 seconds had already elapsed before Florencio could release the ball.
-Counter-checking, it was observed that 21 seconds was consumed when Florencio release the ball from the time he had put in his two free throws off Cristino Reynoso with 20 ticks to go and Toyota still up by one at 73–72.
+MICAA president Emerson Coseteng, upon the meeting with the officials, which included the timekeeper, the referees and three U/Tex representatives, found out in the stop watches that 20.5 seconds had already elapsed before Florencio could release the ball.
+Counter-checking, it was observed that 21 seconds was consumed when Florencio released the ball from the time he had put in his two free throws off Cristino Reynoso with 20 ticks to go and Toyota still up by one at 73–72.

-The replay was set on October 12, 1974, but a U/Tex spokesperson said the Weavers won't show up in the game and defaulted the rematch.
-The following day, the MICAA board announced the best-of-three titular series between Crispa and Toyota.
-The Basketball Association of the Philippines (BAP) decided to act on the appeal of U/Tex, which actually requested a postponement of the replay but was denied.
+The replay was set on October 12, 1974, but a U/Tex spokesperson said the Weavers wouldn't show up in the game.
+As such, U/Tex defaulted the rematch.
+The following day, the MICAA board announced the best-of-three title series would be between Crispa and Toyota.
+The Basketball Association of the Philippines (BAP) decided to act on the appeal of U/Tex, which actually requested a postponement of the replay, but was denied.